PiSupply/PiJuice/Hardware/README.md

 ### Bottom of the board

 - J3 provides the same VSYS as per P3.
+J3 is a battery output for external load connections with current limit, we use this for external boards such as PiBot.
+Current limit prevents power loss on the Raspberry Pi if load draws excessive current.
 - J7 is a development header to be used in conjunction with an ST-Link programmer for the MCU and a [Tag-Connect cable](http://www.tag-connect.com/TC2050-IDC).
 It is used to download firmware or perform debugging.
 It can be also used during production to write the firmware.
 It requires a [Tag-connect TC2050 ARM20-10](http://www.tag-connect.com/TC2050-ARM2010) adapter to connect ST-Link to cable.
 This connector is not intended for end users.
 - J6 is used to program the ID EEPROM during production.
 There is no adapter board and it needs to be wired manually to some programming tool.
 It requires a [Tag-Connect cable](http://www.tag-connect.com/TC2030-IDC).
 It provides an additional option to program the EEPROM in case it cannot be pre-programmed before assembly.
 This connector is not intended for end users.